vacu9708/Tools-etc/Javascript/readme.md

 # Javascript is single threaded
 Technically, the Event loop is single threaded.
 ![image](https://user-images.githubusercontent.com/67142421/206545525-f88161cc-572b-4628-9db8-291eb7b1a466.png)
-- ## How console.log() is processed
-1. console.log() is placed into call stack and executed.
-2. It is pulled out of call stack.
 - ## How setTimeout() is processed
-1. setTimeout() is placed into call stack and executed.
+1. setTimeout() is placed into call stack
-2. setTimeout() is pulled out of call stack and executed in web browser thread(C++ thread pool in nodeJS).
+2. setTimeout() is pulled out of call stack and executed in web browser thread (implemented with C++ thread pool in nodeJS).
 3. Once time is up, the callback of setTimeout() is put into callback queue.
 4. The callback is executed in call stack